microsoft/typechat.net/README.md

 TypeChat.NET is in **active and rapid development** with very frequent updates and refactoring.
 - **Goal**: learn how to strong typing programming with AI, particulary generative LLMs.
 - Supported scenarios are shown in the examples.
 Complicated schemas with generics may not work (yet).
-- Local performance may not be optimal (yet).
-Fortunately, most code will spend almost all of its time calling the AI.
 - When in doubt, look at the code.
 Comments and documentation will improve as the code settles.

 ## TypeChat ##
-Brings TypeChat to .NET.
+Brings TypeChat to .NET with .NET idiom introduced as appropriate.
 - Json Translators
 - Json Validators

-The library is a port of the TypeChat Typescript library with .NET idiom introduced as needed.

 ## TypeChat.Schema ##
-The library provides exporters for .NET Types to Typescript schema.
+The library provides exporters for .NET Types to schema expressed using Typescript.

+Includes support for:
-Includes support for dynamic export at runtime, including with ***each request*** to the AI.
+* Dynamic export at runtime, including with ***each request*** to the AI.
 This is needed for scenarios where the schema must include dynamic lists, such as relevant product names or lists of players in a team.
+* Vocabularies: easy unions of string tables, like in Typescript, but with dynamic loading also supported.
+See CoffeeShop examples.

 ## TypeChat.Program ##
 TypeChat.Program translates natural language requests into simple programs (***Plans***), represented as JSON.
 TypeChat.Program includes: